 Day 3The delightful villages of Holland's windmill-dotted landscape and the reclaimed Zuider Zee form the background to this morning’s touring.
 Stroll the pretty streets of the historic fishing village of Volendam – once trodden by the likes of Picasso and Renoir – and catch a glimpse of Dutch life through the ages in its preserved traditional houses.
 You’ll also enjoy behind the scenes insights into two of Holland’s most traditional crafts as we head to Zaandam and its famous windmills to watch a wooden shoemaking demonstration at Zaanse Schans in Zaandam, and visit the famous cheese-producing town of Edam.
-Late this afternoon you’ll return to Amsterdam for another chance to explore the fascinating Dutch capital.
-Why not visit one of the city's museums and galleries?
-The Van Gogh Museum and the vast Rijksmuseum, which houses the works of Old Masters, including Rembrandt’s astonishing The Night Watch, are well worth a visit.
-Alternatively, wander around the colourful stalls of the flower market or simply spend your last evening enjoying dinner in one of the many inviting restaurants this wonderful city has to offer.
-We'll return to the hotel late in the evening.
+Later this afternoon you’ll return to your hotel to relax, freshen up and have dinner in the surrounding area.

 Day 4Today you'll bid farewell to your hotel, and return to the airport via Utrecht, one of Holland’s most lovely medieval cities and famed for its Gothic cathedral.
 Enjoy far-reaching views from Holland’s highest tower, the Dom Tower, and perhaps stop for a coffee, beer or light lunch (the local smoked eel and herring are worth trying) in one of the many cafes, restaurants and bars that line Utrecht’s canals and cobbled streets - a final highlight of your delightful Dutch break.
 Back to top

-Hotel transfer timesThe transfer time from the airport to your hotel is approximately one hour and 30 minutes.
+Hotel transfer timesThe transfer time from the airport to your hotel is approximately one hour.

 Combining hotel transfersWe sometimes need to combine transfers to and from your hotel.
 We always try to keep any wait to a minimum, but you may be asked to wait at the airport for up to an hour, while other incoming flights arrive, before the transfer to your hotel.
 Similarly, we may need to transfer you back to the airport up to three hours before your flight home departs.